admiralorbiter/Polaris/docs/data-integration-platform-tech-doc.md

 - Added `project.optional-dependencies["importer-salesforce"]` and `requirements-optional.txt` (with hashes) so operators install extras via `pip install ".[importer-salesforce]"` or `pip install -r requirements-optional.txt`.
 - Runtime readiness uses `importer.adapters.salesforce.check_salesforce_adapter_readiness()` to validate optional deps, creds, and (optionally) live auth; failures surface actionable messages in logs, CLI, and the admin UI.
 - New CLI surface: `flask importer adapters list [--auth-ping]` renders status per adapter (CSV, Salesforce) and can perform a live auth ping when dependencies/creds are present.
-- Admin Importer dashboard now contains an “Adapter Availability” card (under Admin → Imports) with status pill, toggle indicator, and setup guide link (configurable via `IMPORTER_SALESFORCE_DOC_URL`).
+- Admin Importer dashboard now contains an "Adapter Availability" card (under Admin → Imports) with status pill, toggle indicator, and setup guide link (configurable via `IMPORTER_SALESFORCE_DOC_URL`).
 - `ImportRun.adapter_health_json` stores a snapshot of adapter readiness when a run is queued (CLI or admin), improving post-mortem diagnostics.
 - Deployment note: include `requirements-optional.txt` in the optional Docker layer that bakes Salesforce support; omit the file when producing the slim base image.